 - E*Trade: Offers a quick and easy process to open an account.

 - Webull: There are no deposit minimums with this well-reviewed broker.

 - Charles Schwab: An incredibly popular broker that can help you with your investing needs.

 - Fidelity: Known for its decades of investing experience.

 - TD Ameritrade: Offers low rates and plenty of investment strategies.

-Certificates of deposits (CDs) are good investments for beginners and a safe place to grow your money if you have a low-risk tolerance.
+Certificates of deposit (CDs) are a safe place to grow your money if you have a low risk tolerance.